carefree0910/carefree-creator/README.md

 > Related issue: [#10](https://github.com/carefree0910/carefree-creator/issues/10).

-This project will eat up 11~13 GB of GPU RAM if no modifications are made, because it actually integrates FOUR different SD versions together, and many other models as well 🤣.
+This project will eat up 11~13 GB of GPU RAM if no modifications are made, because it actually integrates FIVE different SD versions together, and many other models as well. 🤣

-There are two ways that can reduce the usage of GPU RAM:
+There are two ways that can reduce the usage of GPU RAM - lazy loading and partial loading, see the following [`Run`](#run) section for more details.
-- Uncomment [this line](https://github.com/carefree0910/carefree-creator/blob/238fb7161d682bd22fd5218ad876d153fd3b0708/apis/interface.py#L184).
-After that, we will first load the models to RAM and then use GPU RAM only when needed!
-  - But as an exchange, your RAM will be eaten up!
-- Reduce the models that are loaded.
-For example, you can comment out the [following lines](https://github.com/carefree0910/carefree-creator/blob/238fb7161d682bd22fd5218ad876d153fd3b0708/apis/interface.py#L169-L176).
-  - If that's not enough, you can comment out [this line](https://github.com/carefree0910/carefree-creator/blob/238fb7161d682bd22fd5218ad876d153fd3b0708/cfcreator/common.py#L213).
-  - If that's still not enough, you can comment out [this line](https://github.com/carefree0910/carefree-creator/blob/238fb7161d682bd22fd5218ad876d153fd3b0708/cfcreator/common.py#L215).
-  - If that's still not enough...
-Then maybe you can try the [Google Colab](https://colab.research.google.com/github/carefree0910/carefree-creator/blob/dev/tests/server.ipynb) based solution 😆.

 ## pip installation